sunyumail93/PipeRNAseq/README.md

 Some codes may not work on Mac OS, and bedGraphToBigWig for Mac version can be downloaded here: http://hgdownload.soe.ucsc.edu/admin/exe/macOSX.x86_64, and need to be saved in ./bin folder

-Also, for Mac OS, set the pipeline home directory at PipeRNAseq.sh line 59 manually, and comment out line 57:
+Also, for Mac OS, set the pipeline home directory at PipeRNAseq.sh line 59 manually (and comment out line 57):
 `HomeDir="/Users/yusun/Downloads/PipelineHomeDir"`

 ## Pipeline setup

 Here is an example of mm10 genome setup.
-If you have installed PipeRiboseq.sh pipeline before, then some folders don't need to set up again.
+If you have installed PipeRiboseq.sh pipeline before, then some folders are compatible don't need to be set up again.

 0, Files